-The terms of the Notes of each series and the covenants contained in the Indenture do not afford holders of such Notes protection in the event of a highly leveraged or other similar transaction involving the Company that may adversely affect holders of such Notes.
+The terms of the notes and the covenants contained in the Indenture do not afford holders of the notes protection in the event of a highly leveraged or other similar transaction involving the Company that may adversely affect holders of the notes.
 The Indenture will not limit the amount of additional unsecured indebtedness that the Company or any of its Subsidiaries may incur.